tghastings/blog/README.md

 Password: `12345`

 ## Routes
-There are a number of routes defined for viewing and manipulating data fro users and posts.
+There are a number of routes defined for viewing and manipulating data for users and posts.
+The routes are distinguished into two groups, unauthenticated and authenticated.
+Unauthenticated routes do NOT require authentication.
+Authenticated routes DO require authentication using a JWT.

 ## Unauthenticated Routes
 The routes below do not require authentication are accessible by everyone.